Common Name: Utah Prairie Dog

 Within a larger colony there will be several subgroups, or "coteries" as they are called.
 Coteries are based around a harem of females and one or more dominant males.
 Females born into a coterie almost always stay within that coterie, while males almost always leave their birth coterie to join another nearby.
 Interaction between coteries is sometimes violent.
 A strong coterie will often invade the territory of a weaker coterie, killing or running off the resident dogs.
 Rival male prairie dogs will often enter burrows and kill some or all of the young.
 It is thought that by killing other pups in the colony, the male is creating better odds for the survival of his young.

 In 1973, the Utah Prairie Dog was listed as an endangered species on the U.S. Fish and Wildlife List of Threatened and Endangered Species.
 Conservation strategies included reintroducing them to Bryce Canyon National Park.
-Today nearly 200 animals live in the park, and comprise the largest protected population of Utah Prairie Dogs.
+Today over 600 animals live in the park, and comprise the largest protected population of Utah Prairie Dogs.
 In 1992, prairie dogs were trapped within the park, and transported to the Awapa Plateau to establish another viable colony.
 Recent successes have caused the Utah Prairie Dog status to be downlisted from endangered to threatened.
 However, populations still remain precariously low.
 It is hoped that more reintroduction's within the protection of Bryce Canyon's boundaries will help get the species off the Endangered Species list altogether.

 When and Where to See Utah Prairie Dogs at Bryce Canyon: